 Size of decomposition

 For a specific multiplier layer, each possible size of decomposition that can be implemented for the corresponding length of this multiplier is tested.
-A size of the decomposition that 1) meets a given PSNR error threshold of output reconstructed samples, and 2) has a minimum number of weight elements, is used for this multiplier layer.
-When the decomposition of the multiplier layer cannot meet the given PSNR error threshold, no decomposition is applied.
+A size of the decomposition that 1) does not exceed a given maximum PSNR drop threshold of output reconstructed samples, and 2) has a minimum number of weight elements, is used for this multiplier layer.
+Otherwise, when none of the tested decompositions of the multiplier layer cannot meet the given PSNR drop threshold, no decomposition is applied.
 Therefore, the sizes of decomposition for each multiplier layer are adaptively selected.

 Implementation of low-rank decomposition